I am a

 Then, in 2014, the Ebola outbreak hit and suddenly all of the clues Pardis had been chasing fell into place.
 She had been preparing for this fight.
 The rapidly mutating virus proved deadly, yet Pardis and her colleagues’ methods provided doctors with an opportunity to save countless lives.
 Once the outbreak was controlled, Pardis was recognized by TIME, as a 2014 Person of the Year.
 She wrote a song honoring the colleagues who had lost their lives to the disease, and encourage her holiday followers to donate to the families of health workers and those affected by Ebola.

-Despite the inevitable depression and struggle, Pardis chose resilience.
+Despite the inevitable struggle, Pardis chose resilience.
 She followed the clues once again, this time studying one survivor and then the next, mirroring their behaviors.
 After four months in hospital beds, with a body full of metal plates and legs full of scar tissue, she got back to work.

 At the end of the day, science like Pardis’ is about people.
 The people whose lives it saves, and the people who use it to save others.
 Dr. Pardis Sabeti has been both, and she’s ready for the next clue.